Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Problem Setup: Jensen's Gap in Diffusion Models with PDE Constraints

-\textbf{Training-time Jensen’s Gap.} To examine the Jensen’s Gap during training, we use the synthetic Stokes Problem dataset as the target modeling distribution $p_{\text{Stokes}}$.
-The diffusion model $\vv_\theta$ adopts a Fourier Neural Operator (FNO) \cite{li2020fno} architecture, and the diffusion process follows a standard linear noise schedule~\cite{lipman2023flow, liu2023rectifiedflow, liu2023instaflow}.
-Further details of the dataset and training configuration are provided in Appendices~\ref{appendix:datasets} and~\ref{appendix:setup}.
-We take PIDM~\cite{bastek2025pdim} as an example, which explicitly adds the PDE loss $\mathcal R(\hat\vx_\theta(\vx_t,t))$ to the diffusion loss, and compare its performance with the standard diffusion training.
-To evaluate generative performance, we track the diffusion loss, which theoretically serves as an evidence lower bound (ELBO) \cite{ho2020ddpm, kingma2013vae, dayan1995helmholtz, rezende2014stochastic, efron2011tweedie}.
+where $\delta(\cdot)$ denotes the Dirac delta function and $\sigma=0.2$.
+To examine the impact of Jensen’s Gap during sampling, we compare Diffusion Posterior Sampling (DPS) \cite{chung2022dps} which uses a latent code to guide the generation, with the ground-truth conditional ODE trajectory derived analytically.
+We evaluate three representative diffusion processes: Variance-Preserving (VP) \cite{ho2020ddpm}, Sub-VP \cite{song2020score}, and Linear~\cite{liu2023flow}, and compare their velocity fields during inference to characterize Jensen's Gap.
+To quantify amplitude errors, we compute the mean absolute error (MAE) and angular error between the DPS-predicted velocity field $v_{\text{DPS}}(x, t)$ and the ground-truth velocity $v_{\text{GT}}(x, t)$: We observe that both DPS errors are significantly elevated at intermediate timesteps and only diminish as $t\to0$, as shown in Fig.~\ref{fig:jensen_gap_mog:dps_analytical}.
+Although DPS achieves accurate sampling in the unconstrained dimension (Fig.~\ref{fig:jensen_gap_mog:dps_x_0}), it fails to respect the hard constraint in the constrained dimension (Fig.~\ref{fig:jensen_gap_mog:dps_x_1}).
+This experiment illustrates the mismatch induced by posterior-mean guidance; it does not claim that single posterior samples along the trajectory resolve the gap. \\ \textbf{Training-time Jensen’s Gap.} We examine the Jensen’s Gap during training using the synthetic Stokes dataset with target distribution $p_{\text{Stokes}}$.
+The diffusion model $\vv_\theta$ adopts a Fourier Neural Operator (FNO) \cite{li2020fno} architecture and follows a standard linear noise schedule \cite{lipman2023flow, liu2023rectifiedflow, liu2023instaflow}.
+Dataset and training details are given in Appendices~\ref{appendix:datasets} and~\ref{appendix:setup}.
+We take PIDM~\cite{bastek2025pdim} as a representative method, which augments the diffusion loss with a PDE residual term $\mathcal R(\hat\vx_\theta(\vx_t,t))$, and compare its performance with standard diffusion training.
+To assess generative quality, we monitor the diffusion loss, which theoretically corresponds to the evidence lower bound (ELBO) \cite{ho2020ddpm, kingma2013vae}.
 The comparison results are shown in Fig.~\ref{fig:jensen_gap_mog:loss}, revealing a significant increase in diffusion loss when the PDE residual loss is incorporated.
-This suggests that the PDE residual loss does not help better shape the data distribution that satisfies the PDE constraints.
+This suggests that the PDE residual loss does not improve modeling of the PDE-consistent data distribution.
 This observation also corroborates findings from PIDM \cite{bastek2025pdim}, which identified that residual supervision on the posterior mean can create ``a conflicting objective between the data and residual loss'', where the data loss represents the original diffusion training objective.
-These results provide further evidence for the existence of the Jensen’s Gap in training, as enforcing constraints on $\mathbb{E}[\vx_0 | \vx_t]$ may interfere with maximizing the likelihood of the true data distribution.
+These results provide further evidence of the posterior-mean mismatch in training, as enforcing constraints on $\mathbb{E}[\vx_0 | \vx_t]$ may interfere with maximizing the likelihood of the true data distribution.